Public Policy Agenda

 - Expand employer-provided educational assistance benefits.

-- Provide public institutions with direct federal funding through supplemental appropriations with reasonable and affordable state co-pays during the recession.
-Such payments should require the states to maintain a fixed and significant percentage of their pre-pandemic per-capita operating subsidies for public institutions and require them to restore funding to at least the pre-pandemic levels one year after an economic expansion has been documented.
+- Provide public institutions with direct federal funding through supplemental appropriations with reasonable and affordable state co-pays during an economic recession.
+Such support should require the states to maintain a fixed and significant percentage of their pre-pandemic per-capita operating subsidies for public institutions and require them to restore funding to at least the pre-pandemic levels one year after an economic expansion has been documented.

 - Advocate for increased investment in public higher education and promote policies that align federal and state practices with greater affordability and improved access.

-- Encourage and promote AASCU’s proposed federal matching program and other strategies for leveraging federal resources to incentivize state public higher education funding.
+- Encourage and promote AASCU’s proposed federal matching program and other strategies for leveraging federal resources to incentivize state public higher education funding, including the proposed stewardship grants program.

-- Support proposals that promote state-federal affordability partnerships by providing federal incentives for increased state funding of operating costs at public colleges and universities.
+- Support proposals that promote federal-state affordability partnerships by providing federal incentives for increased state funding of operating costs at public colleges and universities.

 - Ensure that any tuition-free or tuition reduction proposals are sector-neutral within the public system.